NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-4.9-RTM.md

 ## Issues fixed in this release

-* 401 Unauthorized during build restore step - [#7527](https://github.com/NuGet/Home/issues/7527)

-* [4.9.0] dotnet.exe/nuget.exe doesn't use credentials when source name contains a whitespace - [#7517](https://github.com/NuGet/Home/issues/7517)

-* Unable to dotnet restore from a private VSTS feed w/ SDK 2.1.500 - the credentials are not encoded - [#7516](https://github.com/NuGet/Home/issues/7516)

 * Fix license link generation - [#7515](https://github.com/NuGet/Home/issues/7515)

 * Error codes regression for validating signatures - [#7492](https://github.com/NuGet/Home/issues/7492)

-### None

-* LicenseAcceptanceWindow and LicenseFileWindow Accessibility issues - [#7452](https://github.com/NuGet/Home/issues/7452)

 * NuGet.Build.Tasks.Pack package does not have license information - [#7379](https://github.com/NuGet/Home/issues/7379)

-* Should assemblies in /runtimes/{rid}/lib/{tfm} be added as references to target project? - [#7316](https://github.com/NuGet/Home/issues/7316)

-### Problem Data - should be marked as Feature/Bug/DCR or closedAs something

-* 7452 LicenseAcceptanceWindow and LicenseFileWindow Accessibility issues labels: Octokit.Label Octokit.Label Octokit.Label
-* 7379 NuGet.Build.Tasks.Pack package does not have license information labels:
-* 7316 Should assemblies in /runtimes/{rid}/lib/{tfm} be added as references to target project? labels: Octokit.Label Octokit.Label Octokit.Label

 [List of all issues fixed in this release 4.9.1](https://github.com/NuGet/Home/issues?q=is%3Aissue+is%3Aclosed+milestone%3A%224.9.x")